basnijholt/nijho.lt/content/post/mindroom/index.md

 MindRoom is Python-based, federation-first, and... well, let's just say my GitHub star count is a few orders of magnitude lower.

 But seeing OpenClaw validate the core idea—that people want AI assistants that aren't trapped in apps—reminded me that what I'd been building matters.
-The federation angle is something OpenClaw doesn't have: the ability for agents from different organizations to collaborate natively, with military-grade E2E encryption, on a protocol that governments trust.
+The federation angle is something OpenClaw doesn't have: the ability for agents from different organizations to collaborate natively, with end-to-end encryption (Olm/Megolm), on a protocol that governments already trust and deploy at scale.

 <!-- TODO: Architecture diagram comparing MindRoom vs OpenClaw side-by-side.
      MindRoom: User → Matrix (federated) → Bridges → Slack/Telegram/Discord/etc.